SimitTomar/RestPanda/docs/README.md

 ##### GET

-> Use this method to calculate the salary of an Employee
+> Use this method to calculate the salary of an Employee.
+This example shows usage of **Query Parameter & Header** in the request.

 ###### Query Parameter